 Welcome to Science in Motion at Susquehanna University!

-While the Science in Motion program is again only receiving partial funding from the state, we are working to provide full service and support for our secondary school education partners from January to June 2013.
-Please follow the link above for additional information about Science in Motion or to complete a reservation form.
+Our program will be back in action in January 2014 and we are looking forward to bringing the latest in science technology to our secondary school students and teachers.
+While the Science in Motion program is again only receiving partial funding from the state, we will provide full service and support for our secondary school education partners from January to June 2014.
+Please follow the link above or to the left for additional information about Science in Motion or to complete a reservation form.

 Our program, part of the Pennsylvania Basic Ed/Higher Ed Science and Technology Partnership, focuses on encouraging and improving science education and instruction in the secondary schools throughout our region.
 Our mobile educators go to high school classrooms to assist teachers with their laboratory experiments to further develop the science education in area schools.